 Here’s something for you.
 A basic green juice recipe that’s easy to love.
 It’s fresh-tasting and mildly flavored and full of all sorts of gentle goodness.
+If you’re new to juicing, you might also like my post about Juicing for Beginners.

 Around here we embrace a wide variety of green juice personality types, from assertive but well-balanced to mellow (oh, hi!) to a seriously tangy version.
 We also like green smoothies, from chill (that’s a great one for beginners and aficionados alike) to cheeky to tangy.
 (I need to get out more, I know.
 It’s fine.)